 A pod of dolphins swam by us close to shore while we were here.
 Oh, and the drive in through the tress from American River is spectacular!

-A few other tips for Kangaroo Island:
+A few other tips for your Kangaroo Island road trip:

 - We did not visit any other wineries while on Kangaroo Island, I did try a couple of wines in restaurants from Bay of Shoals and Sunset Winery.
 Both wines were very good, in particular, the Shoal Bay Shiraz was a standout.
 (Sunset Winery has re-branded with new owners and is now called Sunset Food and Wine.
 The restaurant is meant to be lovely. )